mvolkmann/blog/src/lua.md

 The parentheses are required even if there are no parameters.

-The `return` keyword is used to exit a function and return zero or more values to the caller.
+The `return` keyword is used to exit a function and return zero or more values to the caller specified with a comma-separated list.

 For example: